Open-Source LiDAR Time Synchronization System by Mimicking GNSS-clock: Algorithm

-LiDAR-IMU sync and IMU data gathering algorithm consists of three main parts depicted in Fig.~\ref{fig_algo}.
-The parts are (i) initialization, (ii) main loop, (iii) interrupts.
+The LiDAR-IMU synchronization and IMU data gathering algorithm consists of three main components depicted in Fig.~\ref{fig_algo}.
+The components are (i) initialization, (ii) main loop, (iii) interrupts.

-Initialization is aimed to set up all peripherals such as timer, IMU reference clock, general-purpose input/output (GPIO), interrupts and other standard parameters and peripheral devices.
-IMU is also set up at this stage.
-Although initialization is a usual process, the role of the timer is a matter of description in more details.
+Initialization is aimed to set up all peripherals such as timer, the IMU reference clock, general-purpose input/output (GPIO), interrupts and other standard parameters and peripheral devices.
+The IMU is also set up at this stage.
+Although initialization is a common process, the role of the timer needs description in more details.

-For emulation of GPS-receiver, MCU-platform must (i) count time, (ii) generate PPS signal and (iii) send NGM to LiDAR.
-Due to efficient firmware design, only a single general-purpose timer is used for performing these three processes.
-The timer is used as a real-time clock (RTC) for IMU and LiDAR timestamping.
-The resolution of RTC is chosen to be a multiple of one second ($1/76.8$ \si{\micro\second} or about 13 \SI{}{\ns}), and timer overflow is also chosen to be at every second.
-This decision is made to generate a positive electrical pulse at every restart of the timer -- this is the rising edge of a PPS signal.
-Otherwise, an additional timer would be needed.
-The falling edge of the PPS signal, the negative pulse, is programmed to be at half of a second after the positive one.
-The negative pulse is used to trigger an interrupt that makes MCU to generate and send NGM containing new timestamp to LiDAR; this is the third use of the timer.
-The exact time of sending the message is not critical but must follow requirements described in~\cite{velodyne}.
+For emulation of a GNSS-receiver, the MCU-platform must (i) count time, (ii) generate PPS signals, and (iii) send NG messages to the LiDAR.
+Due to efficient firmware design, only a single general-purpose timer is utilized for performing these three processes.
+Otherwise, up to three timers would be needed.

+For the first purpose (time count), the timer is used as a real-time clock (RTC) for IMU and LiDAR timestamping.
+The resolution of RTC is $1/76.8$ \si{\micro\second} (about 13 \SI{}{\ns}), such a high resolution allows for the assignment of timestamps of the measurements with high precision.
+The timer overflow happens at every 1 second; this trick allows the timer peripheral to generate a positive electrical pulse on an MCU GPIO-pin at every restart of the timer.
+This electrical pulse is nothing but the rising edge of a PPS signal for the LiDAR.

+The falling edge of the PPS signal, the negative pulse, is programmed to be at a half of a second after the positive one.
+This is the second usage of the timer.
+The negative pulse is also used to trigger an interrupt that sets up the NMEA\_MES\_GEN flag and makes the MCU generate and send an NG message containing a new timestamp to LiDAR; this is the third use of the timer.
+The exact time of sending the NG message is not critical for synchronization performance but must follow requirements described in~\cite{velodyne}.
+NG messages do not include sub-second information since the PPS rising edges happens exactly at every new second with zero sub-second part.